Positive curvature and discrete abelian symmetry: Estimates for error correcting codes

 \section{Estimates for error correcting codes}

-In this section, we provide an estimate from error correcting codes, as well as its application to the theory of positively curved manifolds.
+In this section, we provide estimates derived from the theory of error correcting codes, as well as applications of the same to the theory of positively curved manifolds.
 Before we begin, we recall the definition of the Hamming weight and the Hamming distance.
-When it is clear from context, we will refer to them simply as {\em weight} and {\em distance}.
+When it is clear from context, we will refer to each of them simply as {\em weight} and {\em distance}, respectively.